structurallybrilliant/portfolio/README.md

 <a href="nkt-sample-storage-migration-lab-documentation.pdf" target="_blank"> Updated custom built storage server to a more robust platform storage server </a>

 <a href="nkt-sample-proxmox-vm-clusters.pdf" target="_blank"> Enterprise Proxmox Virtual Environment - Kubernetes Cluster - proof of concept build </a>

+<a href="nkt-sample-ai-llm-nonkubernetes-cluster-build.pdf" target="_blank"> AI LLM Cluster build - non kubernetes, 3 nodes with single and distributed configurations </a>
 <br>
 <br>